kata-ai/kata-platform-docs/docs/nl-studio/super-model.md

 ## Kata Entity

-Introducting Kata Entity, `kata`, the default entity tagger that User can use without training data.
+Kata Entity is our first of many Super Model to come.
+Kata Entity lets you extract specific words in a sentence, like a person's name, location, and more.

-### Descriptions
+### About Kata Entity

-- This entity will be auto added in **NEW Project/NLU**.
+- This entity will be added automatically when you create a NEW Project.
+You can find it on Entities page.
-- The entity can be used without adding any training data.
+- You can use this entity without adding any training data.
-- The model for this entity is maintained by Team Kata and all Users will automatically get the updated version whenever Team Kata improved it.
+- The model for this entity is maintained by Team Kata and all users will automatically get the updated version whenever Team Kata improved it.
 - Once you delete this entity, you can't retrieve it back, be careful when doing that.
-- Training this entity won’t give immediate effect but we encourage you to give feedback if you found any error in prediction as it would become valuable improvements for our models.
+- Training this entity won't affect the prediction result, but we encourage you to do so if you find any mispredictions, as we would use it to improve our models.

 ![nlsg-6](./images/nlsg-6.png)

 ### Labels

-Currently, there are thirteen common labels that Users can achieve when using Kata Entity.
+There are 13 common that you can utilize.

 | **Label**   | **Description**                                                                   | **Examples**                                                                        |
 | ----------- | --------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------- |